nyabinary/nix-constitutional-assembly/constitution.md

 ### Steering Committee

-In order to guide the projects in accordance with Nix Community Values the Steering Committee shall have the following responsibilities, which it should delegate when appropriate.
+To guide the projects in accordance with Nix Community Values, the Steering Committee shall have the following responsibilities, which it should delegate when appropriate.

 - Manage which resources are considered official and manage the official resources
   - This involves both public communication resources and technical infrastructure